gilland-astate/accelerated-fall2021/class_notes/exam1_review.md

 * 4.15
     * Local vs block scope
     * Knowing when a variable is or isn't in scope and defining variable with the same name

+## Chapter 5

+* 5.1
+    * How to use increment and decrement operators
+    * Postfix and prefix and how they affect the number returned
+* 5.2
+    * Definition of Loop
+    * How to properly write and evaluate while control structures
+    * Infinite loops and how to find and stop them from happening
+* 5.3
+    * Reasoning for using a while loop for input validation versus an if control structure
+    * How to use a while statement for input validation
+* 5.4
+    * Definitions
+    * Initialize before loop
+* 5.5
+    * How to properly write and evaluate do-while control structures
+    * Posttest versus pretest loops
+* 5.6
+    * How to properly write and evaluate for control structures
+* 5.8
+    * Sentinel definition
+    * Special value can't be confused with valid value
+* 5.9
+    * Know when to use each loop and when each are appropriate.
+    * If using a fo loop make sure you are taking advantage of it.
+    * If you have initialization as well as an update make sure you use a for loop.
+    * Again posttest versus pretest.
+* 5.10
+    * Know the "Nested Loops - Notes" slide
+* 5.11
+    * Make sure you know how to use files.
+(Review ex4 & ex5 if help is needed)